 - Though several generations removed, he was a descendant of King Hezekiah.
-Zephaniah 1:1 - During the reign of his relative, Josiah, he boldly condemned the sins of Jerusalem and announced its coming destruction: "I will sweep away everything from the face of the earth," declares the LORD, "I will stretch out My hand against Judah and against all who live in Jerusalem.
+Zephaniah 1:1 - During the reign of his relative, Josiah, he boldly condemned the sins of Jerusalem and announced its coming destruction: "I will sweep away everything from the face of the earth," declares the LORD.
+"I will stretch out my hand against Judah and against all who live in Jerusalem.
 I will destroy every remnant of Baal worship in this place."
-Zephaniah 1:2, 4 - Zephaniah's message from the LORD was to the prophet's own peers-the wealthy, the complacent and those of royal birth: "On the day of the LORD's sacrifice I will punish the officials and the king's sons and all those clad in foreign clothes.
-(Zephaniah 1:8) At that time I will search Jerusalem with lamps and punish those who are complacent, who are like wine left on its dregs, who think, "The LORD will do nothing, either good or bad.
+Zephaniah 1:2, 4 - Zephaniah's message from the LORD was to the prophet's own peers-the wealthy, the complacent and those of royal birth: "On the day of the LORD's sacrifice I will punish the officials and the king's sons and all those clad in foreign clothes...at that time I will search Jerusalem with lamps and punish those who are complacent, who are like wine left on its dregs, who think, 'The LORD will do nothing, either good or bad.
 Their wealth will be plundered, their houses demolished."
 Zephaniah 1:8, 12-13

-- They were complacent even in anticipation of the wrath of God on "the great day of the LORD."
-Zephaniah 1:14. - Zephaniah also had a message of hope: "Seek the LORD, all you humble of the land, you who do what He commands.
+- Even in anticipation of the wrath of God on "the great day of the LORD," (Zephaniah 1:14), Zephaniah also had a message of hope: "Seek the LORD, all you humble of the land, you who do what He commands.
 Seek righteousness, seek humility; perhaps you will be sheltered on the day of the LORD's anger."
-Zephaniah 2:3 - The LORD pronounced judgment, through Zephaniah, against the Philistines (Zephaniah 2:4-7), Moab and Ammon (Zephaniah 2 8-11), Cush (Zephaniah 2:12) and Assyria.
-(Zephaniah 2:13-15) - The messages against Nineveh, placed Zephaniah's ministry in the same time frame as Nahum and Habakkuk. - Zephaniah's final message in chapter 3 begins with words of woe against Jerusalem's officials and rulers whom he called "roaring lions and evening wolves."
+Zephaniah 2:3 - The LORD pronounced judgment, through Zephaniah, against the Philistines (Zephaniah 2:4-7), Moab and Ammon (Zephaniah 2:8-11), Cush (Zephaniah 2:12) and Assyria.
+(Zephaniah 2:13-15) - The message against Nineveh, placed Zephaniah's ministry in the same time frame as Nahum and Habakkuk. - Zephaniah's final message in chapter 3 begins with words of woe against Jerusalem's officials and rulers whom he called "roaring lions" and "evening wolves."
 Zephaniah 3:3 - He says the city's prophets were arrogant and treacherous men, "her priests profane the sanctuary and do violence to the law."
-Zephaniah 3:4 - Though destruction was certain, the LORD's promises to Abraham's children would not fail: "On that day they will say to Jerusalem, "Do not fear, Zion; do not let your hands hang limp.
+Zephaniah 3:4 - Though destruction was certain, the LORD's promises to Abraham's children would not fail: "On that day they will say to Jerusalem, 'Do not fear, Zion; do not let your hands hang limp.
 The LORD your God is with you, the Mighty Warrior who saves.
 He will take great delight in you; in his love He will no longer rebuke you, but will rejoice over you with singing."
-Zephaniah 3:16-17 - Zephaniah's last message concludes with this word from the LORD: "I will give you honor and praise among all the peoples of the earth when I restore your fortunes before your very eyes, says the LORD."
+Zephaniah 3:16-17 - Zephaniah's last message concludes with this word from the LORD: "I will give you honor and praise among all the peoples of the earth when I restore your fortunes before your very eyes,' says the LORD."
 Zephaniah 3:20

-- This session covered the word of the LORD that came through Nahum, Habakkuk and Zephaniah. - These three prophets lived in the years just before the destruction of Jerusalem. - Nahum prophesied concerning the coming destruction of Nineveh. - Habakkuk and Zephaniah warned the people in Jerusalem about the coming righteous judgment of God because of their wickedness.
+- This session covered the word of the LORD that came through Nahum, Habakkuk and Zephaniah. - These three prophets lived in the years just before Jerusalem's destruction. - Nahum prophesied concerning the coming destruction of Nineveh. - Habakkuk and Zephaniah recognized the wickedness in Jerusalem and warned the people of the coming righteous judgment of God. - Note that these three prophets are contemporaries of Jeremiah.

-- We will study the last three Minor Prophets: Haggai, Zechariah and Malachi - These were sent by the LORD to the Jews who returned to Jerusalem following the 70 years of captivity in Babylon.
+- We will study the last three Minor Prophets: Haggai, Zechariah and Malachi. - These were sent by the LORD to the Jews who returned to Jerusalem following the 70 years of captivity in Babylon.
+(Add to your timeline.)